 1986 TCC helped persuade Congress to repeal the Clark Amendment, which blocked U.S. aid to anti-Soviet freedom fighters in Angola.
 That same year, with TCC’s help, tax reforms were enacted eliminating all tax brackets above 28 percent.
 TCC also pushed for confirmation of William Rehnquist and Antonio Scalia to the U.S. Supreme Court.
 Backed by TCC, President Reagan agreed to end voluntary U.S. compliance with a SALT II Agreement which was beneficial to the Soviet Union.
 TCC Chairman Howard Phillips and White House Communications Director Pat Buchanan helped draft President Reagan’s veto message concerning sanctions on South Africa.

 1988 TCC helped lead the fight against ratification of the Intermediate Nuclear Forces (INF) Treaty, which removed U.S. missiles from Germany within striking range of Moscow.
 TCC's advice that the Soviets would cheat were later proven correct, for when Eastern Europe became free following the fall of the Berlin Wall, such treaty-violating missiles were discovered.

 1989 TCC members helped Congress repeal the so-called "Catastrophic Coverage" Act, a back-door form of socialized medicine.
 TCC also aided Senate approval of the restoration of the Marine pension of Lt.
 Colonel Oliver North.
-Chairman Phillips traveled inside Nicaragua to deliver a jungle address to freedom fighter troops.
+Chairman Phillips traveled inside Nicaragua to deliver a jungle address to the 'Contra' freedom fighter troops.
 TCC helped block the appointment of Caldwell Butler to be Chairman of the Legal Services Corporation Board – – – an important victory in the campaign to Defund the Left.

-1990 TCC Chairman Phillips testified at the Senate Judiciary Committee Hearings against the confirmation of David Souter to the Supreme Court – – – the only conservative who challenged the consistent pro-abortion record of Judge Souter.
+1990 TCC Chairman Phillips testified at the Senate Judiciary Committee Hearings against the confirmation of David Souter to the Supreme Court--the only conservative who challenged the consistent pro-abortion record of Judge Souter.

 1995 Behind TCC’s leadership, Congress cut the budget of the radical Leftist Legal Services Corporation by 30 percent.